thoughtbot/upcase/README.md

         $ vim .env

-7. Start your Redis server.

-        $ redis-server

-8. Start Foreman.
+7. Start Foreman.

         $ foreman start

-9. Verify that the app is up and running.
+8. Verify that the app is up and running.

         $ open http://localhost:5000